BLAST1718/MinecraftToDiscord/README.md

 # MinecraftToDiscord

-A pocketmineplugin so when someone types a command or types in chat it will send it to diescord !
+A pocketmine plugin so when someone types a command or types in chat it will send it to discord !